vnelai/opencti-investigation-lab/README.md

 This GitHub project documents a hands-on investigation using the **OpenCTI platform** to analyze malware, intrusion sets, attack techniques, and indicators.
 The investigation simulates a real-world SOC/CTI analyst workflow.

-> 🔍 Based on TryHackMe's OpenCTI room — rewritten, paraphrased, and expanded for public blog and recruiter-friendly showcase.

 ---

 ## 📂 Contents